awsdocs/amazon-opensearch-service-developer-guide/doc_source/knn.md

 | 7\.9 |  1\.11\.0\.0  | Warmup API, custom scoring |
 | 7\.10 | 1\.13\.0\.0 | Hamming distance, L1 Norm distance, Painless scripting |

-Full documentation for the Elasticsearch feature is available in the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/knn/)\.
+Full documentation for the k\-NN plugin is available in the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/knn/)\.
 For background information about the k\-nearest neighbors algorithm, see [Wikipedia](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)\.

 ## Getting started with k\-NN<a name="knn-gs"></a>